 precedence rules:

-Rule 3: When set at the Resource level, the value of an R-Attribute prevails for that Resource whatever a value for this R-Attribute is also specified at an upper level (Object or Object Instance level).
+MUST Rule 3: When set at the Resource level, the value of an R-Attribute prevails for that Resource whatever a value for this R-Attribute is also specified at an upper level (Object or Object Instance level).

-Rule 4: When set at the Object Instance level, the scope of an R-Attribute value extends to all the Resources of that Object Instance as long as the Rule 3 is respected.
+MUST Rule 4: When set at the Object Instance level, the scope of an R-Attribute value extends to all the Resources of that Object Instance as long as the Rule 3 is respected.

-Rule 5: When set at the Object level, the scope of an R-Attribute value extends to all the resources of any Instance of that Object, as long as the Rule 4 is respected.
+MUST Rule 5: When set at the Object level, the scope of an R-Attribute value SHALL extend to all the resources of any Instance of that Object, as long as the Rule 4 is respected.